Omega Constellation vs Rolex Datejust: What You Need to Know in 2026

 4. Ref.
 16234 (Late 1980s to Mid-2000s)

-The Datejust ref.
-16234 is modern vintage done right: the classic 36mm look, but with the upgrades most buyers actually want, like a sapphire crystal and quickset date.
-It’s popular because you get the old-school Datejust feel with fewer vintage headaches.
+The Ref.
+16234 is modern vintage done right: classic 36mm look with the upgrades most buyers want, including a sapphire crystal and quickset date.
+It’s popular because you get the old-school Datejust feel with fewer of the headaches that come with truly vintage references.

 Key specs